China economy loses more steam in April, further stimulus on the cards

 The People's Bank of China (PBOC) has cut benchmark interest rates three times in the past six months, including a move early this week, on top of reductions in banks' reserve requirement ratio (RRR) and measures to shore up the ailing property market, which accounts for about 15 percent of the economy.

-Kuijs has penciled in at least one more interest rate cut in the third quarter, coupled with more quantitative measures.
+Kuijs has pencilled in at least one more interest rate cut in the third quarter, coupled with more quantitative measures.

 PROPERTY DRAG